JoshuaOba/JoshuaOba.github.io/_posts/2020-09-01-coronavirus.md

 recoveries = recovered_cases.loc[:, cols[4]:cols[-1]]
 {% endhighlight %}

-Then, we create variables to sort some basic data and get some general values for the current totals:
+Then, we create variables to sort some basic data and get some general values for the current global totals:

 {% highlight ruby %}
 dates = confirmed.keys()